Skip to content

 Bill Gauthier – Gilded the Golden Boy

-Game of Thrones Dethrones Golden Boy
+2019 – Game of Thrones briefly dethrones Golden Boy

-The Game of Thrones Iron Throne is in the lobby of AT&T’s Whitacre Tower which has taken the place of Golden Boy in early 2019.
+The Game of Thrones Iron Throne is in the lobby of AT&T’s Whitacre Tower, which has taken the place of Golden Boy in early 2019.
 Hope Golden Boy isn’t mad!

 What’s Next?